mnot/I-D/http-proxy-problem/draft.md

 portion of those deployed used.

+## Security Should be Encouraged

+Any solution needs to give all stakeholders -- end users, networks and origin servers -- a strong incentive towards security.

+This has subtle implications.
+If networks are disempowered disproportionately, they might react by blocking secure connections, discouraging origin servers (who often have even stronger profit incentives) from deploying encryption.

+## Interoperability is Important Too

+Security at the expense of long-term interoperability is not a good trade.

+For example, if networks decide to only allow secure connections to well-known, large origin servers, it creates a "walled garden" that favours big sites at the expense of less well-known ones.

+Likewise, if a jurisdiction cannot use standard-conformant browsers to impose their legal requirements upon network users, they might decide to create a separate Web based upon competing technology.

 ## Users Need to be Informed of Proxies

 When a proxy is interposed, the user needs to be informed about it, so they